- Our Work

-- Supporting cholera prevention and treatment efforts through social marketing and distribution of products to purify drinking water, oral rehydration salts, which prevent dehydration in patients with acute, watery diarrhea, and soap for washing hands and household items.
+- Supporting cholera prevention and treatment efforts through social marketing and distribution of drinking water purification products, oral rehydration salts (which prevents dehydration in patients with acute, watery diarrhea), and soap for washing hands and household items.

 - Working side-by-side with the Ministry of Health and other partners to establish a national system for tracking cases of cholera, responding to cholera outbreaks, and routinely testing suspected cases of cholera at the National Public Health Laboratory.

-- Supporting treatment for cholera and other diarrheal diseases at 164 public and non-governmental organization health facilities throughout the country.
+- Supporting treatment for cholera and other diarrheal diseases at public and non-governmental organization health facilities nationwide at the height of the epidemic.

-- Providing technical assistance and support to DINEPA to improve workforce capacity in water, sanitation, and hygiene (WASH).
+- Providing technical assistance and support to DINEPA to improve its capacity to provide clean water, sanitation, and improved hygiene (WASH).

-- Developing and implementing training for 264 Potable Water Technicians for the Communes who are deployed to all 133 rural communes outside of Port-au-Prince to support community water system operation.
+- Providing training for 264 Communal Potable Water Technicians (TEPACs) who are deployed to all 133 rural communes outside of Port-au-Prince, where they promote community water system operations and disinfection.

-- Developing cholera education materials to train more than 6,000 community health workers who were funded to conduct educational activities and outreach on cholera prevention and treatment in communities throughout Haiti.
+- Developing cholera education materials to train more than 6,000 community health workers to conduct outreach activities on cholera prevention and treatment throughout Haiti.

 - Improving access to clean water in communities by providing support to drill new wells, repair others, and promote safe household water practices.

-Access to clean water and availability of sanitation systems are limited in Haiti and cholera is likely to persist until access to adequate water and sanitation improves.
-The U.S. Government is committed to strengthening the Haitian healthcare system to contain future outbreaks and treat the Haitian people.
+Access to clean water and availability of sanitation systems are limited in Haiti, and cholera is likely to persist until access to adequate water and sanitation improves.
+The U.S. Government is committed to strengthening the Haitian healthcare system to prevent and contain future outbreaks and treat those who become ill.
 In line with the Ministry of Health’s desire to integrate cholera prevention and treatment into overall health programming, the U.S. Government is working more broadly on the prevention and treatment of all causes of diarrheal diseases.
 To reduce vulnerability to cholera and other diarrheal diseases, the U.S. Government is providing the Government of Haiti and other partners with support to improve access to treated drinking water at the community and household levels in urban and rural communities.
-In addition, the U.S. Government, in collaboration with PAHO, UNICEF, and the Governments of Haiti and the Dominican Republic, helped launch the Coalition for the Elimination of Cholera on the island of Hispaniola, which aims to coordinateand leverage water, sanitation, and hygiene (WASH) efforts that contribute to the elimination of cholera in Hispaniola.
-Additionally, the U.S. Government is participating in the coalition's donor mapping exercise that aims to track the commitments, geographic sites, and lines of action supported by donors and determine their alignment with the Government of Haiti’s plan of action on cholera.
+In addition, the U.S. Government, in collaboration with PAHO, UNICEF, and the Governments of Haiti and the Dominican Republic, helped launch the Coalition for the Elimination of Cholera on the island of Hispaniola, which aims to coordinate and leverage WASH efforts that contribute to the elimination of cholera on the island.
+Additionally, the U.S. Government is participating in the coalition's donor mapping exercise that aims to track the commitments, geographic sites, and lines of action supported by donors and determine their alignment with the Government of Haiti’s two-year action plan on cholera.